-I have brought my eighty seven year old Mum on many holidays and I learned a few tips along the way!
+I have brought my ninety year old Mum on many holidays and I learned a few tips along the way!
 Here are my top tips for travelling with the elderly.

 1. Choose your destination wisely.